 Usually what I do is make a check off list in my current memo pad and start going through the Excel doc, doing the things, crossing the thing off in the doc, then crossing off the students name off my memo pad check off list.

-Here are a few “random” items that I have put in my spreadsheets over the years:
+Here are a few ideas that I have put in over the years:

 – Do they have/need a TUTOR?